codebro634/BitcoinClicker/README.md

 # BitcoinClicker
 Educational, German game about Bitcoin and the Blockchain.
-Start with 0 bitcoins and knowledge
+You start with zero bitcoins and perhaps zero knowledge about the blockchain and bitcoins.

 <p align="center">
   <img src="resources/images/r1.png" alt="Alt text" width="400">
 </p>

-and later become a bitcoin-billionaire by mining bitcoins through clicks and smart investments
+Through mining bitcoins by manual labor and smart investments, you can eventually become a bitcoin-billionaire

 <p align="center">
   <img src="resources/images/r2.png" alt="Alt text" width="400">
 </p>

 all while Bitti, the bitcoin lectures you about the blockchain and bitcoin.
+Once you max out your bitcoin empire you will will hopefully have also maxed out your blockchain and bitcoin knowledge!

 <p align="center">
   <img src="resources/images/r3.png" alt="Alt text" width="400">